OysteinAmundsen/home/README.md

 1. A [Python script](./apps/whisper/transcribe.py) for transcription
 2. A [backend controller](./apps/backend/src/app/transcribe/transcribe.controller.ts) to handle file uploads
 3. A [widget](./libs/widgets/transcribe/) for audio input - via microphone (_requires permission_) or file upload

+### WebLLM

+The WebLLM chat experiment loads and runs a language model entirely in the browser.
+This utilizes the GPU for performance.
+There are small models which could be cheap to run on low performance graphics systems, but here I'm using a medium model which performs best on high-performance GPU's like nvidia or amd.
+It can be a bit sluggish on low-end GPU's like intel.

+Most systems have more than one GPU on their system.
+One integrated on the motherboard and a second more powerful GPU mounted as an expansion card.
+The integrated one will on most systems struggle a bit to run the selected model here, so for best performance - open your OS graphics settings, select advanced settings, choose your browser and enable "High-performance" graphics processor for that program.